-The spread of the novel Coronavirus infections in the community is of grave concern to us all.
-At Smile Studio 87 there is no higher priority than the safety of our patients.
-We are taking all the precautionary measures according to the CDC Guidelines for Infection Control in Dental Health-Care Settings which include but are not limited to the following:
+The spread of the novel Coronavirus infection in the community is of grave concern to us all.
+At Smile Studio 87 there is no higher priority than the safety of our patients and staff.
+We are taking all necessary precautions as listed below:

 Smile Studio 87